vonubisch/Cordova-PhoneGap-Babel-React-Hotloader-Webpack-Framework7-Firestore-FontAwesome/README.md

 - Framework7 - *CSS framework native iOS/Android*
 - FontAwesome - *good old icons*

-## This repo is not ready, yet
+## This repo is kinda ready for use
 Things to do:
 - Demo Firestore
 - Demo more UI stuff with Framework7
-- Cleanup
+- Cleanup node_modules
+- Figure out if actually builds to an app

 ## Firestore config
     const firebaseConfig = {